dpkg-i-foo-deb/libregallery/README.md

 # libregallery
-A simple app to see pictures in Android
+A simple gallery app for Android

 This app does not aim to be ultra useful or beautiful or to be the most feature rich, I just want to learn a little bit about Android development